octo-technology/OpenTezos/docs/michelson/tutorial.md

        PAIR }
 ```

-Notice that the entrypoint expects a value of type `unit` (i.e. no value expected).
+Notice that the entry point expects a value of type `unit` (i.e. no value expected).

 The smart contract can be simulated with the following CLI command:
 ```